DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_int.md

   * To install **ODM in IBM Cloud Pak for Business Automation in starter mode**, follow this [documentation](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/22.0.2?topic=deployments-installing-cp4ba-multi-pattern-starter-deployment).
   Refer to [Retrieve URLs for ODM in CP4BA starter mode and configure users](../topics/tut_icp_gs_odm_cp4ba_prereqs.md).

-3. Get the users and passwords to use.
+2. Get the users and passwords to use.

+  As you go through the tutorial, you log in as two different users to get a feel for the collaboration that takes place in the Business console.
+The two users log in with different roles:
+    -   An **admin user** with *ODM Administrator* role: A manager who initiates, reviews, and deploys changes.
+    -   A **business user** with *ODM Business User* role: A rule author who implements the change.

   - In **ODM for Developers**, the following users/password are defined:
     * as admin user:`odmAdmin`/`odmAdmin`